jasperhoogland/jautomata/README.md

 New automata can be created in a number of ways.
 They can be imported from files or they can be created in an application using Java code.

-<h2>Automaton Operations</h2>

-This library supports several algorithms on automaton.
-This includes the computation of weights of paths and strings, operations such as intersection, union, and conversion of labels and semirings.

 <h2>Links</h2>
 <ul>